wtsi-hgi/hgi-cloud/docs/setup.md

 ```

 ### Copy / Create .s3cfg file
-`.s3cfg` is the name of the configuration file for a command called `s3cmd`.
+`.s3cfg` is the name of the configuration file for a tool called `s3cmd`.
-This command is going to be used internally by the provisioning software, and
+This tool is let's the user manage any aspects of their S3 objects buckets.
-it needs to be configured. `.s3cfg` needs to be located in your home directory.
+`.s3cfg` needs to be located in your home directory on the `Console server` and
-It should look like this:
+it should look like this:
 ```ini
 [default]
 encrypt = False